naveensundarg/prover/README.md

-## Overview
+## ShadowProver

-**ShadowProver** uses a technique called **shadowing** to achieve speed without sacrificing consistency in the system.
+ShadowProver is a novel multi-modal + extensional logic theorem prover that uses a technique called **shadowing** to achieve speed without sacrificing consistency in the system.
 Extant first-order modal logic theorem provers that can work with arbitrary inference schemata are built upon first-order theorem provers.
 They achieve the reduction to first-order logic via two methods.
 In the first method, modal operators are simply represented by first-order predicates.
 This approach is the fastest but can quickly lead to well-known inconsistencies as demonstrated in [Bringsjord and Govindarajulu, 2012] (see the Slate proof below).
 In the second method, the entire proof theory is implemented intricately